lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 Sonar job which runs mvn clean install then publishes to Sonar.

-This job purposely only runs on the master branch as there are Additional configuration needed to support multiple branches and there's not much interest in that kind of support.
+This job purposely runs on the ``master`` branch and does not support multi-branch configuration.

 :Template Names: